 If you don’t have a Wok, no problem.
 You can add some oil to a cast iron, hard anodized or ceramic coated skillet.
 Just make sure the skillet you choose is really hot before adding your ingredients.

 A stir-fry needs a cooking oil that has a high smoking point because of the high temperature of frying.

-– Read More Here About The Smoke Point of Oils –
+Read More Here About Smoke Point Of Cooking Oils

 Asian cooks typically use soybean oil, vegetable oil or peanut oil, all of which have a high smoke point.